• About Us

 Recent publications:

-Henry J. Whitfield MSc (CBT/REBT) MBACP
+Henry J. Whitfield MSc (CBT/REBT) MBACP, ACBS peer-reviewed ACT trainer.

-Henry founded Mindfulness Training Ltd in 2006.
+Henry set up Mindfulness Training Ltd in 2006.
 His research interests include the theoretical and practical integration of mindfulness with cognitive behavioural theories, Acceptance and Commitment Therapy processes and in case-formulated applications of mindfulness.
 After 4 years as a trauma specialist for Victim Support Lambeth, Henry is now conducting empirical research for City and Hackney Mind, investigating the process of values within different approaches to trauma counselling.
 He also works in private pratice, and teaches widely on the subject of Mindfulness-consistent therapies.

 Recent publications: